qlibs/sml/README.md

 - Can I disable running tests upon use?

-    > No. Running compile-time tests upon import/include is essential and one of the main goals of the project and can't be disabled.
+    > Yes.
+Define `SML2_DISABLE_STATIC_ASSERT_TESTS`.
+Running compile-time tests upon import/include is essential for correctness, though, so use with cautious.
-      In order to maintain correctness guarantees the tests have to be constantly run as there is no way to verify all aspects of changing underlying environment.

 - What features enables the fast compile time times and running tests upon use?